King Shepherd Dog: Discover the Giant, Loyal Guardian You Need!

 King Shepherds receive praise because of their impressive silhouette along with their attractive appearance and excellent traits.

-- Coat: The King Shepherd possesses both weather defense and multiple coat shade options that include sable and black or tan.
+• Coat: The King Shepherd possesses both weather defense and multiple coat shade options that include sable and black or tan.
+While King Shepherds have a thick double coat in shades like sable, black, or tan, some owners prefer White Fluffy Dogs for their soft, cloud-like fur and distinct appearance.

 Since its creation in the United States throughout the 1990s, the King Shepherd represents a recent breed development.
 Breeders established their goal to develop a German Shepherd featuring improved size, better health attributes, and better temperament.
 A team of breeders created the dog through German Shepherd crossbreeding programs with Shiloh Shepherds and Alaskan Malamutes to develop a breed that simultaneously achieves qualities of attractiveness and power coupled with affectionate behaviors.